-Structure Preparation.
-The experimental structures of $ER\alpha$ in complex with E_2 , Z2OHTPE, 3OHTPE, and BPTPE were used as starting points for molecular dynamics simulations.
-All structures were prepared for simulations using the Protein Preparation workflow implemented in Schrödinger 2019-1.
-In short, hydrogen atoms were added, bond and bond orders were assigned, water molecules beyond 5 Å of a heteroatom were deleted, and ionization states were generated at pH 7.4.
-Thus, Asp, Glu, Arg, and Lys residues were modeled as charged, and all Tyr residues were modeled as neutral.
-In each structure, the missing residues were modeled with Prime using as template the Protein Data Bank entry 1A52.
+The experimental structures of ER $\alpha$ in complex with E2, Z2OHTPE, 3OHTPE, and BPTPE were used as starting points for molecular dynamics simulations.
+All structures were prepared for simulations using the Protein Preparation workflow implemented in Schrodinger 2019-1.
+In short, hydrogen atoms were added, bond and bond orders were assigned, water molecules beyond 5Å of a heteroatom were deleted, ionization states were generated at pH 7.4.
+Thus, Asp, Glu, Arg, and Lys residues were modeled as charged and all Tyr as neutrals.
+In each structure, the missing residues were modeled with Prime using as template the PDB entry 1A52.
 These residues underwent special treatment during the minimization step of the solvation process.
-Finally, restrained minimizations of all atoms were performed, in default settings, until a root mean square deviation (RMSD) of 0.3 Å was reached.
-The wild-type structure of ER α was constructed by mutating Ser537 to Tyr and energetically minimizing residues within a range of 5 Å of Tyr while the remaining proteinligand complex was kept frozen.
+Finally, restrained minimizations of all atoms were performed, in default settings, until an RMSD of 0.3 Å was reached.
+The wild type structure of ER $\alpha$ was constructed by mutating Ser537 to Tyr and energetically minimizing residues within a range of 5Å of Tyr, while the remaining protein-ligand complex was kept frozen.